vski-ai/table/readme.md

 ## WIP

-The project state is "pre-alpha", meaning that everything is subject to change, and not everything is shaped to according to my vision (yet).
+The project state is "pre-alpha".
+Meaning that everything is subject to change and not everything is shaped to according to my vision (yet).